PRE-PRODUCTION SOLID STATE AMPS

 AN EARLY SIGHTING OF A PRE-STANDARD-PRODUCTION SUPREME

 From pictures taken in late 1967 and c.
 1970, below, it is evident that at least one early Supreme found its way into the hands of a well-known musician:

 Manfred Mann in concert - in the first picture, note to his left a Vox UL4120 / 7120 cab on its side.
 In the foreground of the second, part of the control panel of the Supreme.
 In the third, one can just see the fascia of the panel.
 The footswitch socket is mounted "sideways", as in the pre-production amp shown in the advert - there are visibly two controls to its right, and one can see the white lines marking out a panel to the right of that.
 In the middle picture, one can see that the inputs are numbered "1" and "2".

 The combination of Supreme amp and 4120/7120 cab seems to have been particularly popular early on.
 At least three other sets (standard production models) are known to have been issued to bands in 1967: Los Bravos, Los Brincos and the Zombies.
 Such sets evidently appealed to, or were indeed aimed at, keyboardists.
 Further pictures will be posted on a page devoted to bands with Supremes.

-The principal question posed by these amps is not so much what they were for - they clearly belong to official pre-production runs set in motion for promotional and demonstration purposes - but how they come to survive.
+The principal question posed by these amps is not so much what they were for - they clearly belong to official pre-production runs set in motion for promotional, testing, and demonstration purposes - but how they come to survive.

 The answer is relatively straightforward.
 When consigned to bands, they were used for a time and then passed on.
-When sent to music shops, they were either put in the back room once their demonstation duties were over and sold at some later juncture; or they were simply sold (probably as second hand) when batches of standard production amps arrived.
+When sent to music shops, they were either put in the back room once their demonstation duties were over and sold at some later juncture; or perhaps simply sold (probably as second hand) when batches of standard production amps arrived.